Peer Tutoring Fall 2023 Hours

 - College-Conservatory of Music: 4248 Mary Emory Hall

 The Learning Commons offers free tutoring for UC students.
 Sessions are one-on-one with a subject-specific tutor to answer your questions.
 Our dedicated tutors participate in ongoing training to equip them with strategies to support extended classroom learning.
 All Peer Tutors are available for online appointments, and most are also available in-person at one of the locations listed above.

 The Learning Commons offers tutoring in more than 300 undergraduate courses including subjects such as math, science, languages, business, and writing.
 If you notice your desired course is not offered or if you are not available at any of the tutoring times offered for your course, please let us know.
 It is possible you may not see your course listed because it is fully booked at the time of your search.
 In this case, we recommend you search early in the morning a week ahead of when you want the appointment to be.
 At this time, we do not support courses above the 4000-level.

 How does scheduling work?

 Students may schedule appointments for 30, 60, or 90 minutes.
 Unless you only need help on a very specific question or concept, it is best to schedule a 60- or 90-minute appointment in order to cover the material.
-Appointments can be made up to 7 days in advance, and no less than 24 hours in advance.
+Appointments can be made up to 7 days in advance, and no less than 24-hours in advance.

-All cancellations must be made at least 24 hours in advance through your online account or by calling the Learning Commons Front Desk.
+All cancellations must be made at least 24 hours in advance through your online account in TracCloud or by calling the Learning Commons Front Desk.
 To cancel an appointment on Clifton's campus, call (513) 556-3244.
 To cancel an appointment on Clermont's campus, call (513) 558-8319.